np123/hello-world/README.md

 # hello-world

-This is first repo, and will contain basic Hello World programs in Java, C++, Python and Turing.
+This is first repo, and contains basic Hello World programs in Java, C++, Python and Turing.